-Gasoline and diesel fuel prices both up
+Gasoline and diesel fuel prices increase again

 Propane inventories gain